UFC Freedom 250

-UFC White House is an upcoming mixed martial arts event produced by the Ultimate Fighting Championship that will take place on June 14, 2026, on the South Lawn of the White House in Washington, D.C., United States.
+UFC Freedom 250 (also known as UFC White House and UFC at the White House) was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on June 14, 2026, on the South Lawn of the White House in Washington, D.C., United States.
+The event's name is a reference to the 250th anniversary of the United States Declaration of Independence on the following July 4, 20 days later.